dabura667/JONAcoin/doc/README.md

 - bin/64/JONAcoin-qt (GUI, 64-bit)
 - bin/64/JONAcoind (headless, 64-bit)

-See the documentation at the [Jonacoin Wiki](http://jonacoin.info) for help and more information.
-(It's the same as Jonacoin)
+See the documentation at the [JONAcoin Wiki](http://jonacoin.info) for help and more information.
+(It's the same as JONAcoin)

 Other Pages